 Two thoughts came to mind.
 One was to go out and buy a pair of wire cutters and cut open the cage and turn him loose.
 But that would be wrong.
 First, it would be against the law.
 Second, the bird might not be able to survive on its own.
 Perhaps it’s been in captivity so long, that he couldn’t survive as a free bird in the wild.
 So setting him free would be a death sentence.

 Only one option remained.
 That was to have a stern talk with the restaurant manager.

-I wondered to myself how many other people that same day, or the day before, or the day before that, passed by the parrot oblivious to its suffering?
+I wonder — how many other people that same day, or the day before, or the day before that, passed by the parrot oblivious to its suffering?
 Did anyone else care about a trembling animal?
 Shouldn’t someone have said something or done something much earlier?

 In the grand scheme of life, rescuing one parrot on a cold day hardly qualifies as a heroic act.
 It shouldn’t be worthy of mention.
 Sadly, it’s a microcosm of considerably worse crimes we commit against innocents.